-To take the placement test, both first-year and transfer tests, please visit: https://oirap.rutgers.edu/testplace.html
+To take the placement exam, both first-year and transfer tests, please visit: https://oirap.rutgers.edu/testplace.html

 To view your placements in Degree Navigator, log in and click the “My Course List” tab on the left.
 You will find your placements listed there.
 Click the course/placement code hyperlink to get the full description.